Criminal Defence Barristers in London

 - We are a diverse and progressive set.
 We pride ourselves on our ability to represent clients of all backgrounds.

-Our criminal defence barristers appear in court in London and across the country every day, and at every level from the Magistrates’ Court to the Supreme Court.
+Our criminal defence barristers in London, and across the country, appear in court every day, and at every level from the Magistrates’ Court to the Supreme Court.
 We defend individuals accused of a wide variety of offences:

 - Serious violence